testcontainers/testcontainers-go/docs/modules/gcloud.md

 <!--/codeinclude-->

 !!!warning
-    This feature is only available for the `BigQuery` container, and if you pass multiple `WithDataYAML` options, only the last one is used.
+    This feature is only available for the `BigQuery` container, and if you pass multiple `WithDataYAML` options, an error is returned.

 ### BigTable